India-Sweden Relations

 India and Sweden have had longstanding close relations based on common values; strong business, investment and R&D linkages; and similar approaches to meet global challenges of peace & security and development.

 Sweden (the largest Nordic country in terms of landmass, population and GDP) is a member of the EU and Schengen visa regime but not the Eurozone.
-Sweden has applied for NATO membership and since July 2022, Sweden has been an official NATO Invitee.
-Sweden held the Presidency of the EU Council during the first half of 2023 .
-Sweden will chair the Nordic Baltic (NB8) during 2024.
+Sweden is a NATO member since March 2024.
+Sweden held the Presidency of the EU Council during the first half of 2023.
+Sweden chaired the Nordic Council and Nordic Baltic (NB8) in 2024.

 Sweden is an external oriented economy with focus on services and industry sectors, especially on manufacturing, IT, life sciences, circular economy, clean technologies.
-Sweden consistently ranks among the top two economies in the world in terms of Global Innovation Index.
+Sweden is singled out as one of the world's most innovative countries by the large American technology and industry organization CTA, Consumer Technology Association.
+Sweden ranks 2nd among the 133 economies and 1st within EU in the GII 2024.
+The Global Innovation Index (GII) ranks world economies according to their innovation capabilities.

 INDIA-SWEDEN POLITICAL ENGAGEMENT